3.1 General context

 Labour market situation in the country

-By early May 2020, there was a need for increased State supports, with close to 1.2 million people receiving income supports to the labour market, including those on the Live Register.
-As a result, unemployment rates in Ireland increased in 2020, with the Central Statistics Office (CSO) ‘Covid-adjusted’ monthly unemployment rate- that included all those receiving the PUP- peaking at 31.5% at the end of April 2020.
-In other years, the ‘traditional’ unemployment rate peaked at 4/7%.
+Due to the COVID-19 pandemic, by May 2020 there was a need for increased State supports, with close to 1.2 million people receiving income supports to the labour market, including those on the Live Register.

-Despite this downturn, according to the European Commission’s Winter 2020 Economic Forecast, Ireland’s real Gross Domestic Product (GDP) grew by 3% in 2020, the only positive growth rate in the EU, boosted by exports from multinational companies.
+Although Ireland experienced a downturn due to the COVID-19 pandemic, Ireland’s real Gross Domestic Product (GDP) grew by 3% in 2020.
+This was the only positive growth rate in the EU at the time, boosted by exports from multinational companies (according to the European Commission’s Winter 2020 Economic Forecast).

-Over the second half of 2021, Ireland’s economy and labour market have witnessed a sharp recovery because of society reopening facilitated by the administration of the Covid-19 vaccination.
-As a result, the traditional monthly unemployment rates and Covid-19 adjusted unemployment rates have decreased with individuals returning to work.
+Over the second half of 2021, Ireland’s economy and labour market have had a sharp recovery from the effects of the Covid pandemic.

 Main concepts